Over the Counter Travel Medications You Should Always Pack

 BY Travel Writer

-Here’s your list of the 8 most purchased must-pack over-the-counter travel medications you should pack.
+The 8 most purchased must-pack over-the-counter travel medications you should pack.
 It never fails if you’re going to get sick while away from home, it’ll happen at night when the stores are closed or somewhere when you’re a distance from a town with a drug store, and the worst scenario is it happens in a foreign country where you don’t speak the language.
 So be prepared to alleviate your symptoms or cure your ills by always packing a few key medications in travel sizes.
-I personally keep them in my toiletry bag and never take them out so they are always on hand for my next trip.
-The trick so that you’re not packing your whole medicine chest or liquids is to look for travel-sized packages of tablets as they are light and take up minimal space in your luggage.
-Make sure you check the expiration date on the individual packages of your travel medications each time you go.

 Should You Contact Your Doctor Before Travel?

-If you’re going to a more exotic destination visit a travel clinic first.
+If you’re going to a more exotic destination, visit a travel clinic first.
 The clinic doctor can help with vaccines and prescription travel medications.
 Contact your physician if you need to travel with prescriptions or medical devices.
 Take photos with your phone or photocopies of your prescription bottles and scripts in case of loss while you’re traveling.
 Having your exact dose, physician’s name and contact information available can help facilitate getting replacements in another location.

 Our Top 8 Picks for Over the Counter Medications Smart Travelers Keep Handy